 Earn your degree and achieve your career goals at Central Penn College.

 Regent University prepares students with the knowledge to excel and the faith to live with purpose.

-- Associate of Science in Marketing & Sales Management
+- Bachelor of Science in Strategic Communications – Social Media Management